brc-dd/animated-tailwindcss/README.md

   |     `animate-fast` | `animate-duration-[0.8s]`   |
   |     `animate-slow` | `animate-duration-[2s]`     |
   |   `animate-slower` | `animate-duration-[3s]`     |

+  Although the former are still present for backward compatibility, they may be removed from future versions.

 - Also remove experimental options that you might be earlier passing to `withAnimations` wrapper.
 Those features are now covered by semantic versioning and can be considered stable.